 Hoya Gateway launched the Georgetown Military Network (GMN) group to connect the Georgetown student and alumni military-connected community for mentoring, transition and career development opportunities.
 The GMN has just launched a “group” on the platform, which is an exclusive section of the system that allows you to find professionals, engage in conversations on the discussion board, and find important resources related to your interests.

 American Corporate Partners (ACP)

 This program connects veterans to career coaches who offer career expertise and guidance to those transitioning into the civilian workforce.

 A platform co-founded by a Georgetown alumnus, Veterati is a mentorship program that connects veterans to mentors who will help them transition into the civilian workforce.

 Online Social Networking Platforms for Veterans

 LinkedIn can be a great place to broaden your professional network.
-There are groups such as
+There are many groups, including: